 Similarly to the above, places may be selected by place type.

-Currently he following place types are procesed: home, homes (multi-dwelling residences), cemetery, cheder, jewish, mikve, rabbi, sochet, synagogue, yeshiva.
+Currently he following place types are processed: home, homes (multi-dwelling residences), cemetery, cheder, jewish, mikve, rabbi, sochet, synagogue, yeshiva.

 For example, specifying home selects or highlights only residences.